 Pommes Dauphine - Fernand Point's 3-Michelin Star "Tater Tots"

-ABOUT THIS SKILL
+ABOUT THIS BRAIN

 Historic recipe from Fernand Point (1897-1955), first chef to hold three Michelin stars (1933 at La Pyramide restaurant).
 Published posthumously by his wife to preserve his culinary legacy.
 Elevated potato-choux pastry hybrid, lighter than American tater tots.